nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id="skipping-webgl-tests"/>
 ### Skipping WebGL Tests
 Certain CMC Core tests that test functionalities requiring WebGL are configured to skip themselves if a certain global variable is defined as true.
-This variable is included as a global variable in the test webpack build in `karma.conf.js` if a certain environment variable is set while running tests (`SKIP_WEBGL_TESTS`).
+This variable is included as a global variable in the test webpack build in `karma.conf.js` if a certain environment variable is set while running tests (`NO_WEB_GL`).
 Skipping WebGL tests is useful if you need to run your tests in an environment where configuring a WebGL enabled browser is difficult or impossible.
 Running tests on a continuous integration server that doesn't have anything besides PhantomJS available is one example where this functionality can be useful.
 Note that skipped tests will still be reported in the test output but will be labeled as skipped.

 <a id="writing-tests-async-behavior"/>
 ### Testing Asynchronous Behaviors